Winnie90/NSIntermediate/_posts/2015-10-04-GMCallout-NSBeginner.md

 1. To subclass an annotation you will need to import Mapkit and we want create an annotation with a Person so this neeeds to be imported.
 2. The annotation needs to conform to the `MKAnnotation` protocol.
 3. You need to subclass the annotations' properties.
+4. We want to store the `mapData` index with the annotation for `CollectionView` functionality in [NSIntemediate][LinkNSIntermediate].
-4. You can then create your own initialization method.
+5. You can then create your own initialization method.

 Switch to the **PersonAnnotation.m** file and star implementing your new annotation class.
 ```objective-c